jason7337/Jasson-s-Portfolio-TJson-/README.md

 - **Translation Files**: `src/i18n/translations.ts`
 - **Language Switcher**: Available in the navigation bar

-To add a new language:
-1. Add translations to `src/i18n/translations.ts`
-2. Update the language switcher in `Navbar.tsx`
-3. Add the new locale to `src/i18n/index.ts`

 ## 🎨 Customization

 ### Color Palette
 The design system uses a carefully crafted color palette defined in `src/config/colors.ts`:
 - **Primary**: Blue tones (#0ea5e9)
 - **Accent**: Purple tones (#a855f7)
 - **Neutral**: Gray scale for text and backgrounds